MeshLib C Docs

 ◆ MR_std_function_void_AssignWithDataPtr()

 Assign a function with an extra user data pointer.
+Parameter _this can not be null.
+It is a single object.
+The reference to the parameter userdata might be preserved in this object.
+When this function is called, this object will drop any object references it had previously.
 Parameter userdata_callback can be null.
 Pass null if you don't need custom behavior when destroying and/or copying the functor.
-Parameter _this can not be null.
-It is a single object.
 How to use userdata_callback: The _this_userdata parameter will never be null.
 If *_this_userdata is non-null and _other_userdata is null, the functor is being destroyed.
 Perform any cleanup if needed.
 If *_this_userdata is null and _other_userdata is non-null, a copy of the functor is being constructed.
 Perform copying if needed and write the new userdata to *_this_userdata.
 If *_this_userdata is non-null and _other_userdata is non-null, the functor is being assigned.
 The simplest option is to destroy *_this_userdata first, and then behave as if it was null.

 ◆ MR_std_function_void_ConstructFromAnother()